 Loan's early years were spent in intensive art classes with artist Bernard Bistes in Midi-Pyrenees, France.
-Inspired by cartoons and illustration, Loan's work is focused on eccentric characters and their struggles and desires to communicate.
+Inspired by cartoons and illustrations, Loan's early work was focused on eccentric characters and their struggle and desire to communicate.

-Loan's second New York exhibition was Born In Blue (2015).
-The show depicted the rise of sea creatures between the ocean and the sky in a host of mediums.
+Loan's second exhibition BORN IN BLUE, 2015 depicted the rise of sea creatures in a host of mediums.
 These creatures were shown alongside an animated film the artist illustrated and directed at The Lightbox in New York City.

 Her following body of work NAMSIS opened at SHOW Gallery in Los Angeles in Feb 2018.
 Using a new medium of collages, Loan expressed the depths of meditation that transforms into a singular form that ultimately leads to : "The mind is everything.
 What you think, you become."

 After visiting Haiti in 2016, Loan has been working closely with APJ 's ( Artists For Peace and Justice) .
 She share a collaboration with Picsart to help rise awareness to the young generation by creating an artistic connection between them and the charity's work.

 Loan's collaboration with the 1862 French House : LaDuree - showed the extension of the series BLACK NAMSIS at the famous macarons venue in Beverly Hills.